Ergon-moe/Bitcoin-Static/doc/benchmarking.md

 ### Troubleshooting LFS

-If you did not install git-lfs before cloning the Bitcoin Cash Node project, then you will run into compilation issues when building the benchmark tools.
+If you did not install git-lfs before cloning the Bitcoin Static project, then you will run into compilation issues when building the benchmark tools.

 To fix this, run the following git commands in the project directory: